Tom Osborne (Canadian politician)

-Tom Osborne (born 1964) is a politician in Newfoundland and Labrador, Canada.
-He represents the district of Waterford Valley in the Newfoundland and Labrador House of Assembly.
-He is a member of the Liberal Party, a former member of the Progressive Conservative Party, and a former Minister in Danny Williams' first cabinet.
-He is currently Minister of Health and Community Services in the Furey government.
+Thomas Osborne MP (born September 20, 1964) is a politician in Newfoundland and Labrador, Canada.
+He represented the district of Waterford Valley in the Newfoundland and Labrador House of Assembly from 1996 to 2024.
+He was a member of the Liberal Party, a former member of the Progressive Conservative Party, and a former Minister in Danny Williams' first cabinet.
+He served as Minister of Health and Community Services, and Minister of Education in the Furey government.
+He was Speaker of the House of Assembly from 2015 to 2017.
+In 2025 he won the federal seat of Cape Spear and became an MP.

-Osborne is the province's longest consecutively-serving MHA having been in the House of Assembly since 1996.
+At the time of his retirement from provincial politics, Osborne was the province's longest consecutively-serving MHA having been in the House of Assembly from 1996 to 2024.

 Politics

 Prior to entering politics Osborne worked for Statistics Canada, Small Business Enterprise, and with the Penney Group of Companies.
-He is the son of former MHA Sheila Osborne.
+Born in St. John's on September 20, 1964, he is the son Tom and former Newfoundland MHA Sheila Osborne.

 Opposition

 Osborne was first elected to the Newfoundland and Labrador House of Assembly in the 1996 provincial election in the district of St. John's South.
 The election resulted in a landslide victory for Brian Tobin's Liberals and Osborne was one of only nine Progressive Conservatives elected.
 Osborne was re-elected in the 1999 election and though the PC's had gained 5 seats the Liberals still won a large majority government.